-PayStream’s peer-to-peer (P2P) matching engine is the core mechanism that directly matches lenders and borrowers on the platform for more optimized interest rates.
+Paystream’s peer-to-peer (P2P) matching engine is the core mechanism that directly matches lenders and borrowers on the platform for more optimised interest rates.
 Matching Logic Workflow

 How the Matching Engine Works